-PIN FUNCTION
+FUNCTION

-1 NC (No Connection)
+NC (No Connection)

-2 DATA OUT
+DATA OUT

-3 DATA IN
+DATA IN

-4 NC
+NC

-5 NC
+NC

-6 NC
+NC

-7 HANDSHAKING IN
+HANDSHAKING IN

-8 HANDSHAKING OUT
+HANDSHAKING OUT

-9 NC
+NC

-Ludlum Measurements, Inc. offers a PC compatible software program that incorporates the read/write commands necessary to communicate between the PC and the survey meter.
+Ludlum Measurements, Inc. offers a PC compatible software program, which incorporates the read/write commands necessary to communicate between the PC and the Model 2241-4.
 The program also incorporates an algorithm to calculate the detector Calibration Constant and Dead Time Constant.
 The software is offered in a DOS version (part number 1370-025) or a WINDOWS version (part number 1370-024).
 Read the Software License Agreement at the end of this section prior to installing any LMI software.
 If you cannot comply with the agreement, DO NOT install the software.